wmk1/toll-road-blockchain-system/README.md

 * there is only 1 (or 0) toll booth at a given kilometre on the road.
 So one booth may have as many gates as there are lanes on the road.
 * a base route price of `0` denotes an absence of information.
+* a multiplier of `0` denotes an unauthorised vehicle on the road system.
 * the entry and exit booths of a route cannot be the same address.
 * the `TollBoothOperator` has total control over the deposit, the base route prices, and the multipliers.
 * there is no congestion or pollution charges.
 * the latest route base price is the valid route base price, even if the toll booth operator changed the price after the vehicle entered the road system.
+* the latest multiplier is the valid multiplier, even if the toll booth operator changed the multiplier after the vehicle entered the road system.

-## Fee mechanics
+## Charge mechanics

 For a vehicle to be accepted on the road system and the operator to be paid at the end of the route, a little dance is engineered:

 * before entering the system, the vehicle deposits the required amount into the `TollBoothOperator`, and passes along the address of the entry booth and a unique hashed secret of its own choice.
 The vehicle keeps the secret until the end of the trip.
-* when faced with the toll booth it mentioned when depositing, it proves its identity off-chain (we talk about this identity proof but you need not implement it), after which the booth opens the gate.
+* when faced with the entry toll booth it mentioned when depositing, it proves its identity off-chain (we talk about this identity proof but you need not implement it), after which the booth opens the gate.
 * when exiting the road system at a booth, the vehicle gives the exit toll booth its unhashed secret off-chain.
 Again, we talk about this off-chain exchange but you do not need to implement it.
 * the exit toll booth then submits this secret to the `TollBoothOperator`, which unlocks the deposit for payment and refund of the difference, if applicable.
 * if the fee is equal to or higher than the deposit, then the whole deposit is used and no more is asked of the vehicle, now or before any future trip.
 * if the fee is smaller than the deposit, then the difference is returned to the vehicle.
-* if the fee is not known at the time of exit, i.e. if the fee is `0`, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
+* if the fee is not known at the time of exit, i.e. if the fee is `0`, the pending payment is recorded, and one "base route price required" event is emitted, and listened to by the operator's oracle.
 * when the oracle receives a new base route price request, it submits the base fee, which also clears one pending payment.
 * if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO manner.
 If both vehicleA and vehicleB entered at the same booths and exited at the same booths, then if vehicleA exited before vehicleB, then vehicleA should pop from the FIFO ahead of vehicleB.
 * the vehicle type and multiplier to be used are those at the time of the transaction.
 So an entry transaction uses values at that time, an exit transaction uses values at that time.